Lab Animal Resource Center

-Once the review is complete the researcher will be notified in writing of the IACUC decision by the Assistant Vice President of Research Integrity and Outreach, Sanaz Okhovat.
+Once the review is complete the researcher will be notified in writing of the IACUC decision by the Associate Vice President for Research and Innovation, Sanaz Okhovat.
 A researcher who neglects to seek appropriate approval from the IACUC will be at risk of punitive actions by the administration of the University.

 Approval by the IACUC is given for a three-year period of time.
 Annual updates are required.
 If a researcher varies an element of the interaction with the animal subject from what was initially proposed and approved by the IACUC, the researcher will need to submit a revised protocol for IACUC review and approval.
 Training is required annually of all animal users.
 Certification of tetanus vaccination is also required annually.

 A justifiable reason is required for obtaining access into the Lab Animal Resource Center.
 At least one of the following descriptions must be met in order to gain access into the facility:

 A principal investigator, coinvestigator, research assistant or student listed on an IACUC approved protocol:

 - A member of the IACUC staff

 - Designated emergency personnel

 - Institutional Official for Animal Care